 Book | here

-The Victorian-style cottage was built in 1896 for Sara King and Robert Tisdale who were part of Savannah’s entrepreneurial African-America class.
+The Victorian-style cottage was built in 1896 for Sara King and Robert Tisdell who were part of Savannah’s entrepreneurial African-American class.
 The beautifully restored building is now home to a cultural museum of African American arts and crafts.

 Where | 541 E Huntingdon St